rlauer6/makala/README.md

 CreateFunction operation: The role defined for the function cannot be assumed by Lambda._

-This error may occur if you delete a role (`make real-clean`) and then attempt to create role of the same name.
+This error may occur if you delete a role (`make uninstall`) and then attempt to create role of the same name.
 Try re-deploying the Lambda:

 ```